Haksell/ft_vox/README.md

 - [ ] There should be a key to multiply the speed to 20 cubes/second.

 ## bonus
-- [ ] Have a render distance always higher than 14 (what?) and always have a smooth display.
+- [ ] Have a render distance always higher than 14 chunks and always have a smooth display.
 - [ ] A fps counter is displayed.
-- [ ] Render is smooth and doesn't freeze, event at x20 speed.
+- [ ] Render is smooth and doesn't freeze,  at x20 speed.
 - [ ] Being able to delete blocks with the mouse.
 - [ ] Having a lot of different biomes.